 8. Get A Wireless Headset With A Mute Button

-Now to try and reduce the 2,000 hours per year you spend chained to your desk, you should invest in a wireless headset.
+You can try to reduce the 2,000 hours per year you spend chained to your desk.
+Invest in a wireless headset.
 As a remote worker, all of your conversations mean you are chained to your PC.
 With a wireless headset, you can get up and roam around your house and still have that conversation.
 It is better for your body, and I found that when I am walking around and gesticulating when I talk, my voice and presence are much more effective.

 9. Get a Microphone